celestiaorg/CIPs/cips/cip-25.md

 - [CIP-21](./cip-21.md): Introduce blob type with verified signer
 - [CIP-24](./cip-24.md): Versioned Gas Scheduler Variables
 - [CIP-26](./cip-26.md): Versioned timeouts
+- CIP-TBD-1: Block limits for number of PFBs and non-PFBs
-- CIP-TBD-2: limiting compute per block
+- CIP-TBD-2: Transaction size limit

 All of the above CIPs are state breaking, and thus require a breaking network upgrade.
 The activation of this network upgrade will be different from previous network upgrades, as described in [CIP-10](./cip-10.md).